 To healthy chocolate.

-Dried Fruit Options: Other moist dried fruit, such as raisins or prune can be used in place of the dates.
-The pucks will have a slightly fruity flavor (like chocolate covered raisins).
+Other moist dried fruit, such as raisins or prunes, can be used in place of the dates.
+The bars will have a slightly fruity flavor (like chocolate covered raisins).